gilligan-ees-3310-2018/lab_01_documentation/RMarkdown_intro.md

 Hyperlinks
 ----------

 You can include links to documents on the web in two ways.
-The simplest is if you want the URL for the link to appear in your document you can just surround the url with angle brackets: `<https://www.vanderbilt.edu>` appears as <https://www.vanderbilt.edu>.
+The simplest is if you want the URL for the link to appear in your document you can just surround the URL with angle brackets: `<https://www.vanderbilt.edu>` appears as <https://www.vanderbilt.edu>.

 If you want to add a hyperlink to some text in your document, then you would do it like this: